RajatAgrawal117/Project-Nexus1/README.md

 - JavaScript (ES6)
 - Font Awesome for icons
 - Google Fonts for typography
-- [Additional libraries or frameworks if any]

 ## Features

 - **Responsive Design:** The website is fully responsive, ensuring compatibility across various devices and screen sizes.
-- **User Authentication:** Includes signup and login forms with client-side validation.
-- **Social Media Integration:** Users can opt to sign in using popular social media platforms.
 - **Interactive UI:** Smooth transitions and animations enhance user experience.

 ## Screenshots